by Val Wilmer

 Artistback to top

 - Val Wilmer (1941-), Photographer, jazz historian and writer.
-Artist associated with 4 portraits, Sitter in 1 portrait.
+Artist or producer associated with 6 portraits, Sitter in 1 portrait.

 This portraitback to top

 Taken on the set of Ready, Steady, Go!

 - Perry, Gill (introduction) Roach, Joseph (appreciation) and West, Shearer (appreciation), The First Actresses: Nell Gwyn to Sarah Siddons, 2011 (accompanying the exhibition at the National Portrait Gallery from 20 October 2011 to 8 January 2012), p.
 131

 Events of 1964back to top

 Current affairsHarold Wilson narrowly wins the general election for the Labour Party, the first of his four election victories.

 Peter Allen and Gwynne Evans become the last people to be executed in the United Kingdom before capital punishment was abolished in 1965.